jcow/Immunofluorescence-Light-Correction/README.md

 ##What it does
 In microbiology, biologists sometimes use light microscopy to take images of cells that have been fluoresced using specific dyes and antibodies.
 Photobleaching/overexsposure is a common occurrence with these images.
 This system was created to take in a directory of these images and render out new images where the light has been corrected.

+To see some examples look in the screenshots folder.

 ## Created for
 This project was done for my bioinformatics class.
 There is a biology lab that takes quite a large of amount of photos and their manual process was taking up too much time.